Query tuning

 HAVING is often used with GROUP BY to conditionally limit the groups returned.
 However, if you use this clause in your query, the index will not be used, which can slow down the query.

-synthesize all results then use HAVING to remove the returned results. state other than "GA" and "TX".
+The two queries above will return the same results on the same database but query_01will be faster because query_01they will set conditions to limit the returned results and query_02synthesize all results then use HAVING to remove the returned results. state other than "GA" and "TX".

-will be more effective query_b
+query_bwill be more effective query_bbecause:

-Joining on two cluster indexes will allow merge join => better query efficiency.
+• Joining on two cluster indexes will allow merge join => better query efficiency.

-Integer comparison is faster than string comparison
+• Integer comparison is faster than string comparison

-LIKE and index
+• LIKE and index

-When using the LIKE operator, index will not be used if the pattern contains %
+When using the LIKE operator, index will not be used if the pattern contains %or _.
+Furthermore, this query can also retrieve a lot of unnecessary records.

-OR and index
+• OR and index

 Some systems never use index when using the OR operator.
 The reason is because indexes are used to quickly locate or look up data without having to search every row in the database.